andrew-secret/remix-contentful-example/README.md

 If you don't already have an account, then [create a Cloudflare account here](https://dash.cloudflare.com/sign-up/pages) and after verifying your email address with Cloudflare, go to your dashboard and follow the [Cloudflare Pages deployment guide](https://developers.cloudflare.com/pages/framework-guides/deploy-anything).

 Configure the "Build command" should be set to `npm run build`, and the "Build output directory" should be set to `public`.

+## Contentful

+Contentful is a headless content management system (CMS).
+You upload your content (be it text, images, or video) to Contentful, and from there can organize and edit it as you desire.
+What sets Contentful apart from other CMSes is that it’s not page-based.
+In other CMSes, you adapt your content to the software.
+With Contentful, it’s the other way around.
+This concept is called content modeling.

+### Contentful Preview

+In addition to the Content Delivery API (CDA) for published content, is the Preview API for previewing unpublished content as though it were published.
+It maintains the same behaviour and parameters as the CDA, but delivers the latest draft for entries and assets.

+**You can trigger the preview by appending `?preview=true` query paramter to your current URL.**